 I followed behind slowly, giving them a chance to find the source of the intense, almost painfully sweet smell.
 I could follow their trail easily, listening for their shouting and laughing, and following my nose.

 It didn't take them too long to find where the smell bloomed.
 It was a long wooden arbor covered and dripping with tiny yellow roses.

 Once we discovered the name of the plant -- Lady Banks' Rose -- the two of them were off again, running down the ancient paths.

 "I can't believe how much I like this place," the other said when I joined them on a wooden pergola swing under thick falls of wisteria blooms.

 The Governor's Mansions Gardens are a gem hidden in plain sight if ever there was one.
-Open to the public every day from 9 a.m. to 5 p.m., they're accessed through a small pedestrian gate next to enormous, and intimidatingly shut, wrought iron gates.
+Open to the public every weekday from 9 a.m. to 5 p.m. (unless there's a private event or a state holiday), they're accessed through a small pedestrian gate next to enormous, and intimidatingly shut, wrought iron gates.
 But once you're inside, the gardens themselves are intimate and welcoming.